pantzed/energy-live/README.md

 # energy-graph
-A webpage that displays graphical electrical energy data.
+A webpage that displays electrical energy data.

 ## Project Specs: